 The term “body composition” means exactly what it sounds like: the components that your body is made up of.
 Generally speaking, these components can be simply categorized as fat and fat-free mass.
 As you might expect, your fat-free mass, also called Lean Body Mass (LBM) is everything in your body that isn’t fat.
 It includes your lean muscle, organs, blood, and minerals.

+The body generally needs a balance of LBM and fat mass to function optimally and maintain positive health.
+However, this balance is disrupted in many overweight and obese individuals due to excess fat.
 Most people think that the ultimate goal for overweight individuals should be to lose weight, but this overlooks the bigger picture.
 In order to improve your health, get physically fit, and fit into those skinny jeans, you’re going to have to change your body composition.
 In other words, the goal for overweight individuals should not be to simply lose weight; instead, it should focus on improving body composition by reducing fat mass while maintaining or increasing LBM.

 Not only will a more balanced body composition make you look leaner, but it can also reduce your risk of diabetes and other obesity-related disorders.
 Furthermore, it can have a positive effect on your metabolism.